 Our holistic treatment approach

 The bottom line with IBD and autoimmune diseases that affect the bowels is to get to the root cause of the inflammation and resolve it.
-Los Angeles ulcerative colitis and Crohn’s expert, Dr. Anju Mathur is an integrative medicine specialist.
+Los Angeles ulcerative colitis and Crohn’s expert, Dr. Anju Mathur is a Los Angeles integrative medicine specialist.

 Her holistic approach is designed to get to the root of a health problem and set forth a treatment protocol that will lead to successfully improving her patient’s wellbeing.
 Dr. Mathur provides extensive testing that analyzes the functioning of multiple different bodily systems that include the gastrointestinal, immune, and hormonal systems.